mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 # Control your dependencies
 ### don't let them control you

-Hello, today we are going to talk about dependencies, as well as all the ways they can wreak havoc in your code, and then show how you can take back control over your dependencies and not let them control you.
+Hello, today we are going to talk about dependencies.
+This includes defining what dependencies are, showing why they can be problematic, and then describing how to take control of them rather than letting them control you.

 ---